 The City also owns 10-12 Soledad Street, which is currently being used to provide additional parking capacity for CNC staff as well as for the Salinas Outreach and Response Team (SORT) who are currently operating out of the Moon Gate Plaza development.
+The City is also assessing adjacent properties in Soledad Street to determine if a larger project can be constructed in the future.
 Future uses for this site are still yet to be determined.